Adam Bernero

-Adam Gino Bernero (born November 28, 1976) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Detroit Tigers, Colorado Rockies, Atlanta Braves, Philadelphia Phillies, and Kansas City Royals.
+Adam Gino Bernero (born November 28, 1976) is an American former professional baseball player.
+A pitcher, Bernero played in Major League Baseball (MLB) for the Detroit Tigers from 2000 to 2003, the Colorado Rockies in 2003 and 2004, the Atlanta Braves in 2005, and the Philadelphia Phillies and Kansas City Royals in 2006.
+He serves as a mental performance coach for the Seattle Mariners.